University of Delaware: Transformation to Delaware College

 In 1818, the Delaware legislature authorized the trustees of the Newark Academy to operate a lottery in order to raise funds with which to establish a college.
 Commencement of the lottery, however, was delayed until 1825, in large part because some trustees, several of whom were Presbyterian ministers, objected to involvement with a lottery on moral grounds.

 In 1832, the academy trustees selected the site for the college and entered into a contract for the erection of the college building.
 Construction of that building (now called Old College) began in late 1832 or in 1833.
-In January 1833 the academy trustees petitioned the Delaware legislature to incorporate the college and on February 5, 1833, the legislature incorporated Newark College, which was charged with instruction in languages, arts and sciences, and granted the power to confer degrees.
+In January 1833, the academy trustees petitioned the Delaware legislature to incorporate the college and on February 5, 1833, the legislature incorporated Newark College, which was charged with instruction in languages, arts, and sciences, and granted the power to confer degrees.
 All of the academy trustees became trustees of the college, and the college absorbed the academy, with Newark Academy becoming the preparatory department of Newark College.

 Newark College commenced operations on May 8, 1834, with a collegiate department and an academic department, both of which were housed in Old College.
 In January 1835, the Delaware legislature passed legislation specifically authorizing the Newark Academy trustees to suspend operations and to allow the educational responsibilities of the academy to be performed by the academic department of Newark College.
 If, however, the college ever ceased to have an academic department, the trustees of the academy were required to revive the academy.

-In 1841 and 1842 separate classroom and dormitory buildings were constructed to teach and house academic department students.
-These buildings would later form the east and west wings of the Newark Academy Building located at Main and Academy Streets.

 In 1843, the name of the college was changed to Delaware College.

 The college was supported by a state authorized lottery until 1845.
 By the late 1840s, with the loss of lottery proceeds, the college faced serious financial problems.
-A scholarship program was adopted to increase enrollment and revenues.
-Although enrollment did increase to levels that would not be surpassed until the 1900s (there were 118 college students in 1854), the plan was fiscally unsound, and the financial condition of the school deteriorated further.
-After a student fracas in 1858 resulted in the death of a student, the college suspended operations in 1859, although the academy continued to operate.
+Although enrollment did increase to levels that would not be surpassed until the 1900s (there were 118 college students in 1854), the financial condition of the school deteriorated further.
+After a student fracas in 1858 resulted in the death of a student, the college suspended operations in 1859.
+The academy continued to operate.